 The Royal Institution Science - London The Royal Institution aims to bring the public and scientists together to share their interest and passion for science and inspire students to see a future with science.
 You can click on their logo to explore the latest blogs, podcasts, videos and stories from collections.
 The Ri is also home to the Faraday Museum where you can explore over 200 years of history-making science.
 Careers We run a series of 'Careers in the Curriculum' weeks in our school.
 For Science, this week takes place in January.
 Students take part in a number of activities to encourage them to think about how what they learn in the classroom can be applied in a number of future careers.
 At A-Level, we would expect students be thinking about which direction want their career in science to go.
 This could be University, an Apprenticeship or even heading straight into the science industry at an entry-level role.
 Check out our 'Careers in the Curriculum' section on our website by clicking the googles...

 Why study for a degree in Science?

 The most popular next step for A-Level science students is to gain a degree in your chosen field.
 This will help you further your skills, knowledge and qualifications before entering the science industry, whilst still having the opportunity to grow and learn in a education setting.
 The University of Cambridge has been voted the top in the UK for studying sciences due to it's specialised science courses as well as the lectures and labs it offers, but is renowned for its supervisions, where students discuss their work each week with a leading researcher in the field.
-Watch the youtube short by clicking on their logo below where Undergraduate students and staff talk about studying Natural Sciences at the University of Cambridge, and future career opportunities you can gain from further study.
+Watch the YouTube short by clicking on the logo below, where undergraduate students and staff talk about studying Natural Sciences at the University of Cambridge, and future career opportunities you can gain from further study.

-Test Your Knowledge...
+Test Your Knowledge ...

-Quizlet's A-Level Science revision flashcards are a fantastic way to memorise relevant scientific terms to help you with your studies.
-Click on your subject below to start...
-Biology Chemistry Physics BTEC Applied Science The Science Way Our subject has a 'Subject Way' at the heart of it.
+Brainscape Science quizzes are a fantastic way to memorise relevant scientific terms to help you with your studies.
+Click the computer to start!
+The Science Way Our subject has a 'Subject Way' at the heart of it.
 Our Subject Way is designed to help students become young subject specialists.
 The Subject Way has two main purposes: Firstly, to teach students the vital skills they need to achieve their full potential and gain the very best grades they can.
 Secondly, to teach students how each subject relates to the wider world, incorporating the life skills they will learn.
 The Science Way is followed in all of our lessons.
 It is designed to help students become young subject specialists and has two main purposes: to teach students the vital skills needed to achieve their full potential, and to demonstrate how Science relates to the wider world.